Skip to main content

 Variable and fixed fee =

-Here you can set a standard fee used for price and margin calculations.
+Here you can set a default fee that is used for price and margin calculations.

 Default family structure =